John Ambrose Fleming: Career

+Inventions

+Radio transmitter

-In 1899 Guglielmo Marconi, the inventor of radiotelegraphy, decided to attempt transatlantic radio communication.
-This would require a scale-up in power from the small 200–400 watt transmitters Marconi had used up to then.
-He contracted Fleming, an expert in power engineering, to design the radio transmitter.
-Fleming designed the world's first large radio transmitter, a complicated spark transmitter powered by a 25 kW alternator driven by a combustion engine, built at Poldhu in Cornwall, UK, which transmitted the first radio transmission across the Atlantic on 12 December 1901.
+In 1899, Guglielmo Marconi, the inventor of radiotelegraphy, decided to attempt transatlantic radio communication.
+This would require a scale-up in power from the small 200–400 watt transmitters he had used up to then.
+Marconi contracted Fleming, an expert in power engineering, to design a radio transmitter.
+He designed the world's first large radio transmitter, a complicated spark transmitter powered by a 25 kW alternator driven by a combustion engine, built at Poldhu, Cornwall, which transmitted the first radio transmission across the Atlantic on 12 December 1901.

-Although Fleming was responsible for the design, the director of the Marconi Co. had made Fleming agree that: "If we get across the Atlantic, the main credit will be and must forever be Mr. Marconi's".
+Although Fleming was responsible for the design, the director of the Marconi Company had made him agree that: "If we get across the Atlantic, the main credit will be and must forever be Mr. Marconi's".
 Accordingly, the worldwide acclaim that greeted this landmark accomplishment went to Marconi, who only credited Fleming along with several other Marconi employees, saying he did some work on the "power plant".
-Marconi also forgot a promise to give Fleming 500 shares of Marconi stock if the project was successful.
-Fleming was bitter about his treatment.
+Marconi also forgot a promise to give him 500 shares of Marconi stock if the project was successful; he was bitter about this treatment.
 He honoured his agreement and did not speak about it throughout Marconi's life, but after his death in 1937 said Marconi had been "very ungenerous".

+Fleming valve

-In 1904, working for the Marconi company to improve transatlantic radio reception, Fleming invented the first thermionic vacuum tube, the two-electrode diode, which he called the oscillation valve, for which he received a patent on 16 November.
+In 1904, while working for the Marconi Company to improve transatlantic radio reception, Fleming built the first vacuum tube, the two-electrode diode, which he called the "oscillation valve", for which he received a patent on 16 November.
 It became known as the Fleming valve.
 The Supreme Court of the United States later invalidated the patent because of an improper disclaimer and, additionally, maintained the technology in the patent was known art when filed.

-This invention is often considered to have been the beginning of electronics, for this was the first vacuum tube.
-Fleming's diode was used in radio receivers and radars for many decades afterwards, until it was superseded by solid state electronic technology more than 50 years later.
+This invention of the vacuum tube is often considered to have been the beginning of electronics.
+Fleming's diode was used in radio receivers and radar for many decades afterwards, until it was superseded by solid-state electronic technology more than 50 years later.